 In Zimbabwe Mungazi (2011) found that negative attitudes affected the successful implementation of education with production.
 Historically, practical subjects in the Zimbabwean school system were given to the academically challenged pupils and this tended to create a stigma on pupils who undertook the subjects (Mungazi, 2011).
-In most cases, tghose pupils who opted to participate in the agricultural projects were viewed as weak.
-Peresu and Nhundu (2009) opine that one of the challenges in introducing agriculture as a core subject in schools is the perception of parents on the subject; parents tend to have negative perceptions of the subject and fee; it is not at all beneficial to their children.
-Rather than the subject benefiting their children, some parents feel that teaching agriculture to pupils is nothing but a process of "ruralising" the educational system (Peresu and Nhundu, 2009).
+In most cases, those pupils who opted to participate in the agricultural projects were viewed as weak.
+Peresu and Nhundu (2009) opine that one of the challenges in introducing Wood Technology as a core subject in schools is the perception of parents on the subject; parents tend to have negative perceptions of the subject and feel it is not at all beneficial to their children.
+Rather than the subject benefiting their children, some parents feel that teaching Wood Technology to pupils is nothing but a process of "ruralising" the educational system (Peresu & Nhundu, 2009).
 This kind of mindset will then be transferred to the children through family discussions and social talks which will eventually lead to children developing negative attitudes towards the subject.

 According to Kisirikoi and Malusu (2008) teaching learning resources are all materials and equipment used to enhance effective learning.
 A teacher selects, develops and reorganizes teaching-learning resources for effective teaching and the teacher therefore is the most important teaching-learning resource (Waithera, 2013).
 Learning resources play a key role as far as learning is concerned.

-Douglas (1964) in Waithera (2013) argues that good teachers as they teach keep in mind both what they teach and what they teach with and the quality and adequacy of resources such as physical facilities, equipment will establish whether this is the case.
+Douglas (1964) in Waithera (2013) argues that good teachers as they teach keep in mind both what they teach and what they teach with and the quality and adequacy of resources such as physical facilities and equipment will establish whether this is the case.
 In Mozambique, poor teacher training, insufficient materials and lack of pedagogical support has meant that most teachers rely on teacher-centred didactic methods, emphasizing repetition and memorization over learner-centred approaches that encourage creative thinking and skills-based learning.
 Teachers are poorly equipped to deal with some of the challenges that the system poses such as the reality of large class sizes, unavailability of didactic materials and gender disparities (Waithera, 2013).

-In Kenya as Ngesa (2006) in Waithera (2013) observe, teachers of agriculture use lecture, class discussion and group discussion methods.
+In Kenya as Ngesa (2006) in Waithera (2013) observe, teachers of Wood Technology use lecture, class discussion and group discussion methods.
 Demonstrations, practical, experiments, projects and problem-solving are hardly used.
-In Nigeria, the greatest problem facing agriculture education is attitudinal factors such as cultural traditions, early childhood socialization, parental expectations, the actual hard work involved in manual labour, the reward that go with it, the behavior and attitude of teachers, influence the attitude the pupils require (Waithera, 2013).
+In Nigeria, the greatest problem facing Wood Technology education is attitudinal factors such as cultural traditions, early childhood socialization, parental expectations, the actual hard work involved in manual labour, the reward that go with it, the behaviour and attitude of teachers, influence the attitude the pupils require (Waithera, 2013).

-The above literature has revealed that agriculture as a school subject plays a very crucial role in conscientising young people about food production and poverty eradication which promote human development.
-However, there are structural and attitudinal obstacles in the schools that inhibit the proper implementation of agriculture and the empirical aspects of this study sought to find out to what extent challenges that teachers and heads in primary schools in Zimbabwe experienced were affecting the implementation of the agriculture curriculum.
+The above literature has revealed that Wood Technology as a school subject plays a very crucial role in conscientising young people about self-confidence, enthusiasm and a sense of achievement through the design process and execution involved in practical work, furniture production and poverty eradication, which promote human development.
+However, there are structural and attitudinal obstacles in the schools that inhibit the proper implementation of Wood Technology and the empirical aspects of this study sought to find out to what extent challenges that teachers and heads in primary schools in Zimbabwe experienced were affecting the implementation of the Wood Technology curriculum.